-This fat quarter pop up is a fun, handy little container that pops!
-I love my fat quarter pop up containers.
+This DIY fat quarter pop up fabric basket is a fun, handy little container that pops!
+I love my fat quarter pop up baskets.
 They are handy to use for collecting thread and small fabric scraps while sewing.
 They transport easily to classes or retreats too.
 They can be used for so many things.

 The pattern for this fat quarter pop up is by Fat Quarter Gypsy.
 Because of this, we cannot show you how to make the entire pop up from start to finish.
 We do give you tips on making this cute little basket!